Synthetixio/SIPs/content/stps/stp-marketing-working-group.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed change intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-To enhance the effectiveness of Synthetix's marketing efforts, improve community engagement, and increase brand awareness, this proposal suggests the formation of a dedicated Marketing Workgroup.
+To enhance the effectiveness of Synthetix's marketing efforts, improve community engagement,increase brand awareness and drive TV, this proposal suggests the formation of a dedicated Marketing Workgroup.
 This group will focus on developing and executing a comprehensive marketing strategy.

 ## Abstract